rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 ### Network Devices with legacy ciphers

-One problem for a network engineer is that newer versions of the OpenSSH client don’t allow weak ciphers.
-Most network devices have weak ciphers by default.
+One problem for a network engineer is that newer versions of the OpenSSH client don’t allow weak crypto by default and most network devices have weak ciphers by default.
 If you are connecting to network devices from a modern version of Mac/Linux you will probably get an error and the connection will fail.
-You will have to customize the `~/.ssh/config` file because they don't support modern crypto!
+You will have to customize the `~/.ssh/config` file to add the ciphers needed.

-This is an example trying to connect to Cisco 3850 IOS XE switch running 16.12.x:
+This is an example trying to connect to a Cisco 3850 IOS XE switch running 16.12.3a:

 ```bash
 Unable to negotiate with 192.168.10.253 port 22: no matching key exchange method found.
 Their offer: diffie-hellman-group14-sha1